thedaviddias/Front-End-Performance-Checklist/README.md

     *How:*
     > ⁃ Before prefetching your webfonts, use webpagetest to evaluate your website <br>
-    ⁃ Look for teal colored DNS lookups and note the host that are being requested <br>
+    ⁃ Look for teal-colored DNS lookups and note the host that is being requested <br>
     ⁃ Prefetch your webfonts in your `<head>` and add eventually these hostnames that you should prefetch too

     * 📖 [Faster Google Fonts with Preconnect - CDN Planet](https://www.cdnplanet.com/blog/faster-google-webfonts-preconnect/)